dora-team/dora.dev/hugo/content/capabilities/deployment-automation/index.md

 A third common pitfall is components that are not designed for automation.
 Any deployment process that requires logging into a console and interacting manually by clicking around should be a target for improvement.
-Today, most platforms (including {) offer an API that your deployment script can use.
+Today, most platforms (including Google Cloud) offer an API that your deployment script can use.
 If that's not the case, you need to be creative to avoid such manual intervention, perhaps by finding the tool's underlying configuration file or database and making changes to it directly, or by replacing it with another tool that does